-10. If possible try to visit Vic Falls in the dry season (jul-oct) as it offers the best views.
+10. If possible try to visit Victoria Falls in the dry season (jul-oct) as it offers the best views.

 I was there during the rainy seasons and there was loads of mist/smoke.
 However, I did witness the falls at full force!

-Let me know if you have questions about your visit to Victoria Falls!
+Let me know if you have questions about your Victoria Falls visit!